martinktay/martinktay/README.md

 👋 Hello, I am Martin Tay, a **Data Scientist** with a solid background in **Computer Engineering**.
 I specialise in transforming complex datasets into clear, actionable insights.
 My experience spans vendor and workforce data analysis, business intelligence, and ensuring data quality, integrity, and consistency.
 With a toolkit that includes Python, R, SQL, Tableau, and Power BI, I'm adept at extracting information from unstructured sources using techniques like regular expressions.

-At Nigeria LNG Limited, I leveraged data visualization to optimize vendor processes, achieving a 35% reduction in report generation time and significant cost savings.
+At Nigeria LNG Limited, I leveraged data visualisation to optimize vendor processes, achieving a 35% reduction in report generation time and significant cost savings.
 My academic pursuits at Coventry University deepened my expertise in machine learning, NLP, and big data applications.

 Beyond the technical, I'm an advocate for data ethics and governance.
 I'm always on the lookout for collaborative projects that leverage data for positive impact.
 Explore my repositories, and let's innovate together!